 I have some health problems.
 How do I know if an option is possible for me?

 Students should carefully consider the Physical Hardships of each CCS destination and select an option with their health condition(s) in mind.
-On-campus exception (OCE) courses are available via petition process for students with medically documented extenuating physical and/or emotional conditions that make CCS participation medically unadvisable.
+On-campus exception (OCE) courses are available via petition process for students with medically documented physical and/or emotional conditions that make CCS participation medically inadvisable.

 How do I enroll on a three-week CCS option?